Glossary

 - crystallization

 - The Threat Cloud pipeline that converts an observed attack into a candidate ATR rule and routes it through review.
+(Reference implementation, not part of the normative standard.)

 - detection.conditions